 Spending on others rather than yourself makes you happy

 Let’s be honest with ourselves here.
 Singaporeans are not exactly known for being very altruistic.
 Instead, we’re more likely to describe our compatriots as kiasu and selfish.

-In the 2013 World Giving Index, we were ranked 64 out of 135 countries, coming out below regional neighbours Myanmar, Philippines, Indonesia, Thailand and Laos.
+In the World Giving Index 2018 report, we were ranked 7 out of approximately 140 countries, coming out below Indonesia, Australia, New Zealand etc.

 Well, maybe that’s not quite so smart, since a Berkeley study has shown that spending money on others makes you happier than spending it on yourself.

 This can be a hard lesson to learn, as Singaporeans are so used to thinking of money as so very scarce that we’re loath to spend it on anyone other than our own families and partners.